cosmos/cosmos-sdk/docs/spec/governance/overview.md

 That is because the proposal will close as soon as the ratio exceeds 2:3, making it mechanically impossible for some validators to vote on it.

-### Governance key and governance address
+### Governance address

 Later, we may add permissionned keys that could only sign txs from certain modules.
-For the MVP, the `Governance PubKey` will be the main validator PubKey generated at account creation.
-This PubKey corresponds to a different PrivKey than the Tendermint PrivKey which is responsible for signing consensus messages.
+For the MVP, the `Governance address` will be the main validator address generated at account creation.
+This address corresponds to a different PrivKey than the Tendermint PrivKey which is responsible for signing consensus messages.
 Validators thus do not have to sign governance transactions with the sensitive Tendermint PrivKey.

 ## Software Upgrade